aaaakshat/bowser/README.md

 # Boilermaker Wifi Strength Report

 Purdue wifi sucks some of the time, all the time.
-Check this to find all the cheeky high speed hotspots.
+Use this to find all the cheeky high speed hotspots.